docQodly/docs/docs/studio/pageLoaders/states.md

 :::note
 Note that states only apply styles.
-No additional function calls are possible compared to the Base webform.
+No additional function calls are possible compared to the Base Page.
 :::

 ## State Classifications

-Webforms typically operate in one of two primary states:
+Pages typically operate in one of two primary states:

 ### Non-Conditional State

-In the **Non-Conditional State**, the webform functions according to its Base State, operating in its standard form without any special conditions or triggers.
+In the **Non-Conditional State**, the Page functions according to its Base State, operating in its standard form without any special conditions or triggers.
 This represents the default layout and behavior before any specific conditions are applied.

 ### Conditional State